Religious Studies (RLGS)

 This is an introductory course about the Christian religion, with a substantial component devoted to experiential learning.
 The primary goal of the course is to acquaint students with the richness, dynamism and diversity of one of the world’s largest and most influential religious traditions.
 Even those students who have some general knowledge of Christianity benefit from the disciplined approach of the academic study of religion.

-RLGS 3204 Christianity in the British Isles (4 Credits)
+RLGS 3205 Native Americans and Christianity in USA (4 Credits)

 RLGS 3300 Psychology of Religion (4 Credits)